Michigan poison control warns about possible cases of fentanyl-laced marijuana - NewsBreak

 The center said outside of Michigan, several patients have been treated in out-of-state hospital emergency rooms for opioid exposure and overdose after they claimed to have only smoked marijuana.

-A sample of the laced marijuana was also found in Connecticut.Officials warn of fake pills in Ohio
+A sample of the laced marijuana was also found in Connecticut.Alabama medical cannabis license dates to stay the same

 The Michigan Department of Health and Human Services said since June 1, there have been eight suspected cases of fentanyl-laced marijuana in Michigan, though there have not been any laboratory-confirmed cases in the state.